 Wine has a lot to do with style.
 Before each harvest, winemakers have to decide which direction they are going to take in order to produce their preferred drink.
 Below is a list of the most important styles of wine, resulting from a number of different production techniques.

-They are put into 9 separate categories according to their body, color and other attributes.
-The list includes all red, white, rosé, sparkling and dessert wines, and you can use this categorization to help you approach ordering wine to either pair with your food or to enjoy on it’s own.
+They are put into 9 separate categories according to their body, colour and other attributes.
+The list includes all red, white, rosé, sparkling and dessert wines, and you can use this categorization to help you approach ordering wine to either pair with your food or to enjoy on its own.

 Medium-bodied reds are best known for being a great accompaniment to almost any food.
-If you’re not to fond of full-bodied wines, you can pair medium-bodied reds with heavier foods just as well.
+If you’re not too fond of full-bodied wines, you can pair medium-bodied reds with heavier foods just as well.
 The pepper notes of a good Merlot can cut through almost any dish.
 This makes it an excellent alternative for pairing with a strong tasting or a high-fat meal.
-Typically a medium-bodied red wine has a moderate acidity, a medium amount of tannin and a predominantly fruity aroma resembling red fruits.
-The fullness of it’s body is again influenced by fermentation, climate and possible aging in oak barrels.
+Typically a medium-bodied red wine has moderate acidity, a medium amount of tannin and a predominantly fruity aroma resembling red fruits.
+The fullness of its body is again influenced by fermentation, climate and possible ageing in oak barrels.

 The middle ground between red and white wine is called a Rosé – your perfect summer wine.
 Rosé pairs flawlessly with spicier foods, such as Thai or Mexican.
-It’s best if you serve it chilled to bring out it’s delightful fruity flavor.
+It’s best if you serve it chilled to bring out its delightful fruity flavour.
 The taste ranges from strawberry and raspberry to melon and citrus notes – depending on the region and production technique.

-These are usually wines that had undergone aging in oak barrels and a second, malolactic, fermentation.
+These are usually wines that had undergone ageing in oak barrels and a second, malolactic, fermentation.
 The most typical representative of full-bodied white wine is Chardonnay.
-Full-bodied white wines are set apart by their distinct vanilla and coconut notes and pair wonderfully with sea foods, such as lobster, risotto with asparagus, poultry and assorted cheeses.
+Full-bodied white wines are set apart by their distinct vanilla and coconut notes and pair wonderfully with seafood, such as lobster, risotto with asparagus, poultry and assorted cheeses.
 They are usually aged for quite some time (3 to 10 years) and can be a bit costly.

 Wines that sweeten up our lives.
 What sets them apart from the rest are their floral and fruity perfume notes.
 They are frequently made with some residual sugar in order to balance their otherwise aggressive acidity or bitterness.
 Those of you who like to put some sugar in their lemonade should understand where we’re going with this notion.

-“In Victory I deserve it, in Defeat I need it.” said Napoleon, when asked to describe Champagne, and to this day sparkling wine has remained the most popular choice for celebrating triumph or grieving over failure.
+“In Victory, I deserve it, in Defeat I need it,” said Napoleon, when asked to describe Champagne, and to this day sparkling wine has remained the most popular choice for celebrating triumph or grieving over failure.
 Champagne is a protected name of sparkling wine produced in the homonymous French region.
-Therefore sparkling wine produced in other places may not be called Champagne and has different names according the region where it was produced.
+Therefore sparkling wine produced in other places may not be called Champagne and has different names according to the region where it was produced.